Marijuana (Cannabis):

 Smoking

 An average joint is reported to generally contain about 300 mg of flower.
-If the flower contains 20% THC, then a joint would contain about 20% of 300 mg, or 60 mg of THC.
+If a flower contains 20% THC, then a joint would contain about 20% of 300 mg, or 60 mg of THC.
 With the reported bioavailability of smoking to be 25-30%, then smoking the entire joint would deliver 15-18 mg of THC to the blood.

 Vaping